 - Whether the experiment failed or succeeded, praise children for their hard work, perseverance, ability to follow directions, and other skills they used during the project.
 Remember, it’s the whole process of planning, organizing, and executing that engage kids in learning, not just the end result.

 Choosing Science Experiments for Kids

-The first and most important part of choosing science experiments for kids is finding the right match between the project and the child.
+The first and most important part of choosing a science experiment for kids is finding the right match between the project and the child.
 The websites below offer insights into the many science categories and topics that can pique children’s interests at a variety of ages, from pre-school onward.
 Have fun exploring them with your child!

-Science Experiments for Kids with Special Interests
+For Kids with Specific Interests

 Astronomy – Learn about planets, stars, moons, galaxies, asteroids, comets, telescopes and all kinds of astronomical objects.